nksaraf/vinxi/docs/api/service/http.md

 - Type: `string`
 - Required: `false`

-Path to server middleware to apply to the router.
+Path to server middleware to apply to the service.

 ### worker